 Product and Engineering Wisdom Issue #18

-A roundup of tips and advice on communicating with different stakeholders
+Tips, advice and guides on communicating with different stakeholders

 A free fortnightly email that highlights the relevant tips, advice, and case studies from the world of product and engineering for the SEO community.